Rami-Sabbagh/rami-sabbagh.github.io/content/en/posts/2019-08-08-Hacking-my-router-settings.md

 ---
 title: Hacking my router settings
-description: A demonstration on how the household routers are insecure.
+description: A demonstration on how the household routers can be insecure.
 toc: false
 authors: [rami-sabbagh]
 tags: []